 CALL+RESPONSE is a documentary film on modern day slavery that has inspired an activist movement.

-The National Center for Missing & Exploited Children's (NCMEC) mission is to help prevent child abduction and sexual exploitation; help find missing children; and assist victims of child abduction and sexual exploitation, their families, and the professionals who serve them.
+The mission of the National Center for Missing & Exploited Children (NCMEC) is to help prevent child abduction and sexual exploitation; help find missing children; and assist victims of child abduction and sexual exploitation, their families, and the professionals who serve them.

-ICE (U.S. Immigration and Customs Enforcement) is the largest investigative organization and is run by the federal government.
+The U.S. Immigration and Customs Enforcement agency (ICE) is the largest investigative organization and is run by the federal government.
 Their primary focuses include human trafficking, human smuggling and border security.

 In Somebody’s Daughter: The Hidden Story of America’s Prostituted Children and the Battle to Save Them, meet the girls who are fighting for their dignity, the cops who are trying to rescue them, and the community activists battling to protect the nation’s most forsaken children.
 Author Julian Sher takes you behind the scenes to expose one of America’s most underreported crimes: A girl from New Jersey gets arrested in Las Vegas and, at great risk to her own life, helps the FBI take down a million-dollar pimping empire.
 An abused teenager in Texas has the courage to take the stand in a grueling trial that sends her pimp away for 75 years.
 Survivors of the sex trade in New York, Phoenix, and Minneapolis set up shelters and rescue centers that offer young girls a chance to break free from the streets.
 “The sex trade is the new drug trade,” says one FBI special agent, and Somebody’s Daughter is a call to action, shining a light on America’s dirty little secret.